wupolien/smart-access-control/README.md

 ---

-### 注意事項  Notes
+### Notes

-- 伺服馬達需使用外接電源，避免因電壓不足導致異常轉動。  / Use an external power supply for the servo motor.
+- Use an external power supply for the servo motor.
-- LED 必須串接限流電阻以保護 GPIO 腳位。  / LEDs must be connected with current-limiting resistors.
+- LEDs must be connected with current-limiting resistors.
-- 所有模組需共地（GND 共用）以確保訊號穩定。  / Ensure all modules share a common ground (GND).
+- Ensure all modules share a common ground (GND).

 ---

-## 五、軟體需求  Software Requirements
+## 5.Software Requirements

 - Python 3.9 or above
 - smbus2